MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

 21. You will be prohibited from logging in again as Laura until after the **90 second lockout duration** that you set earlier. <br/>

 	Once you've been locked out, wait 90 seconds and then sign back in as **laura@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider).
-In the **Password** field, enter Laura's password, which is the **User Password** provided by your lab hosting provider.
-Verify that you are able to successfully sign-in as Laura.
+In the **Password** field, enter Laura's password, which is the New User Password that you assigned to Laura's account when you created it.

+22. Because MFA is enabled for all users except for the M365 pilot project group members (of which, Laura is not a member), a **More information required** window appears so that you can complete the MFA process for Laura.
+This is your verification that your sign-in attempt using Laura's actual password was successful.  <br>

-22. Once your log-in is successful, you can close all open applications.
-This will be your last lab exercise using the LON-DC1 domain controller.
+	**Note:** You do NOT need to complete the MFA process, since this is your last lab exercise using the LON-DC1 domain controller.
+You can close all applications on LON-DC1.

 # Proceed to Lab 4 - Exercise 2